Enwon07/Enwon07/README.md

 - 👋 Hi, I’m Enwongo Ebong
 - 👀 I’m interested in Web development and design
 - 🌱 I’m currently learning CSS AND JAVASCRIPT
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WEB DEVELOPMENT PROJECTS
-- 📫 How to reach me
+- 📫 How to reach me enwongoenwongo@gmail.com or 09041815513
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...